Mustapha909/EadgeLedger/README.md

 # EadgeLedger

-A fictional website for a small business company build with html and css
+A website for a small fictional business company built with HTML and CSS